HITECHCRIME/HC_S35_Upclick/README.md

 feelin' the burn like a champ
 making it churn
 what's good what's with ye
-looking for a helping hand
+looking for a helping hand?

 [VERSE 2]
 x